Python SDK¶

 messages = [

-daimon.Message(role="system", content="You are a helpful assistant."),
+daimon.Message(role='system', content='You are a helpful assistant.'),

-daimon.Message(role="assistant", content="Hi!
-How can I help you today?"),
+daimon.Message(role='assistant', content='Hi!
+How can I help you today?'),

 ]

-reply = client.chat("claude", messages)
+reply = client.llm('claude').chat(messages)

 Plain dicts also work anywhere a Message is expected: